Kaliningrad Oblast

 Kaliningrad Oblast (Калининградская область) is the westernmost federal subject of Russia.
-It is a semi-exclave on the Baltic Sea within the historical Baltic region of Prussia, bordered by Poland to the south Lithuania to the north and east, and the Baltic Sea to the west.
-The largest city and administrative centre is the city of Kaliningrad.
-The port city of Baltiysk is Russia's only port on the Baltic Sea that remains ice-free in winter.
+It is a semi-exclave on the Baltic Sea within the historical Baltic region of Prussia, bordered by Poland to the south, Lithuania to the north and east, and the Baltic Sea to the west.
+The largest city and administrative centre is Kaliningrad.
+The port town of Baltiysk is Russia's only port on the Baltic Sea that remains ice-free in winter.
 Kaliningrad Oblast had a population of roughly one million in the 2021 Russian census.
 It has an area of 15125 km2.

-Various peoples, including Lithuanians, Germans, and Poles, lived on the land which is now Kaliningrad.
-The territory was formerly the northern part of East Prussia.
-With the defeat of Nazi Germany in World War II, the territory was annexed to the Russian SFSR by the Soviet Union.
-Following the post-war migration and flight and expulsion of Germans, the territory was populated with Soviet citizens, mostly Russians.
+The territory that is now Kaliningrad was formerly the northern part of East Prussia and overwhelmingly inhabited by Germans.
+Following the defeat of Nazi Germany in World War II, the Soviet Union annexed the region into the Russian SFSR.
+In the post-war era, the flight and expulsion of Germans left the area largely unpopulated until it was resettled by Soviet citizens, mostly ethnic Russians, who make up the area's dominant demographic today.

 History

 The territory of what is now the Kaliningrad Oblast used to be inhabited by the Old Prussians and other Western Balts, prior to the Teutonic conquest in the early Late Middle Ages.
-Afterwards, it was settled by Germans (especially the western part), Lithuanians (especially Lithuania Minor) and Poles (especially Königsberg, Królewiec, and the current southern border strip).
+Afterwards, it was settled extensively by Germans, with settlement initially concentrated more heavily in the west and later spreading eastward.
+Lithuanian settlement was particularly significant in the northeast, while Masurians and other Polish-speaking settlers were present in smaller numbers, especially in Königsberg and along the southern fringe.
 The Old Prussians became extinct due to Germanisation in the first half of the 18th century.
 The Lithuanian-inhabited areas of the Teutonic State were known as Lithuania Minor, which encompassed all of modern Kaliningrad Oblast until the 18th century.